About Alert Feeders#

 Example integrations#

-You can use an alert feeder to integrate any external system that exposes a public REST API with supported authentication modes and supports synchronous data retrieval into TheHive, including:
+Use an alert feeder to integrate any external system that exposes a public REST API with supported authentication modes and supports synchronous data retrieval into TheHive, including:

 - Jira